JogoShugh/CoderDojoPonceSprings.Events/2013.06.29/README.md

 * Robocode: develop robot battle tanks to fight each other: http://robocode.sourceforge.net/ (This is what FightCodeGame.com is based on)
 * Lego Mindstorms: write code to make *real* robots move and do all kinds of things: http://mindstorms.lego.com/en-us/default.aspx
 * Arduino is an open-source electronics platform intended for artists, designers, hobbyists, and anyone interested in creating interactive objects and environments: http://www.arduino.cc/

+# Advanced level students

+For students who have been writing code for a while and may already have projects they are working on.

+## Open space and pair programming lab

+In the world of technology an "open space" is a place where people show up, start talking, and then decide what to do.
+There is no "master plan" that's fixed ahead of time.
+Instead, you help set the agenda!

+And, "pair programming" simply means that two developers team up to work on some code together.
+They take turns writing code and thinking strategically about what to do next.

+### What you'll do

+We'll have mentors you can talk to about your goals and what kinds of code you have already written and want to write now to take yourself to the next level.

+Perhaps we'll start coding something new and advanced just for fun, but it will depend on what everyone's goals are.